pkeilbach/htwg-practical-nlp/docs/presentations/articles/open_source_llms.md

     print(full_output)
     ```

+### Optional: GUI with Gradio

-8. If you want to create a small UI so you can interact with your model, you can use Gradio.
+If you want to create a small UI so you can interact with your model, you can use Gradio.

+1. Install Gradio

     ```bash
     pip install gradio
     ```

-9. Generate function:
+2. Generate function:

     ```python
     def generate(prompt):